-The impacts of the additional investments in newly incorporated entities St. Julian's Maritime Finance Limited and Finopz Limited during the current and preceding financial year respectively, were not material in the context of the Organisation's financial position as at 31 December 2019 and 2018 and the financial results for the years then ended.
+The impacts of the additional investments in newly incorporated entities AquaLuna Lido Ltd and St. Julian's Maritime Finance Limited during the current and preceding financial years respectively, were not material in the context of the Organisation's financial position as at 31 December 2020 and 2019 and the financial results for the years then ended.